 Ding Darling N.W.R

 One of the first national wildlife refuges established in the USA is located on Sanibel Island and offers the birder an easy opportunity to view pelicans, wading birds including Roseate Spoonbills and shorebirds.
 Many of these birds can be seen from one’s car as they travel along the five-mile Wildlife Drive.
+(Wildlife Drive is closed off on Fridays to give the birds a rest and to perform maintenance work).
 There are birding platforms and overlooks (Red Mangrove Overlook) as well, where one may get lucky and see Mangrove Cuckoo (late spring through mid-summer at the area near the Red Mangrove Overlook).
 It is also one of the best places to view American White Pelicans in winter [Map] .
 The Bailey Tract [Map] , another section of the Ding Darling N.W.R, is another good area for birding.
 Directions: Upon crossing the Sanibel Causeway, turn right on Periwinkle Way to Tarpon Bay Rd. and take it 4 miles south.
 Here, nature trails cross wooded lots, marshes and ponds.
 Common birds here are waders and ducks (in winter) as well as Gray Kingbird and to a lesser extent, Black-whiskered Vireo in late spring and early summer.
 Warblers and other passerines can be good in migration.
 Rarities and uncommon birds here have included both Black and Yellow Rail, Whippoorwill, American Avocet and Black-necked Stilt.
-Bridge toll to the island is $6.00.
+Bridge toll to the island is $6.00 and there is a fee to drive or bike Wildlife Drive.
+Be sure and visit the free visitors center while you are there.

 Six Mile Cypress Slough Preserve